Student Volunteer Service Program FAQ

 The regional recruitment point of contact will review the applications and schedule interviews with the most competitive applicants.
 Applicants will be interviewed at the OI office located nearest to the student.
 Official notification of acceptance into the program will be provided by the regional recruitment point of contact.
 Selections are based upon academic achievements, area of study, life/work experiences, and the needs of the OI among other things.

-Interns have all Federal holidays off.
+Program participants have all Federal holidays off.
 Reasonable accommodations will be afforded for needs such as job interviews or school business.
 Please discuss all leave requests with your supervisor.

 Workplace attire should be discussed with your supervisor.
 Business casual dress attire is most appropriate; however, there may be situations that require different attire.